 - Making threats to harm themselves or others, even jokingly

-If you are concerned about a respondent and would like a case manager from UMatter to reach out to them, please complete a CARE Report.
+If you are concerned about a respondent and would like a case manager from UMatter to reach out to them, please complete a CARE Referral.